 With employer-purchased SDI, which is governed by ERISA (Employee Retirement Income Security Act), you'll file your disability claim directly with your employer or the insurance carrier.
 If you've purchased a private plan, you'll file your SDI claim with your insurer.

 To collect TDI or SDI benefits, you must be unable to work due to an illness or injury that's not work-related.
 These plans don't cover work missed due to an on-the-job injury or illness (which are typically covered by workers' compensation insurance).

-Generally, TDI covers employees who are temporarily unable to work due to an illness or injury that is not work related.
-(Injuries or illnesses suffered on the job are typically covered by workers' compensation insurance, not TDI.)
-TDI also covers temporary disability due to pregnancy and childbirth.
-To find out exactly what your plan covers, contact the state agency that administers the program, your human resources department, or the insurance provider.
+Some TDI plans also pay disability benefits when you must miss work due to pregnancy and childbirth.
+To find out what your plan covers, contact the state agency that administers the program, your employer's human resources department, or your employer's short-term disability insurance provider.

 Plans vary, but TDI benefits generally begin within the first two weeks after you become disabled.
 (Some kick in as quickly as the first day you miss work.)

 How long you'll receive short-term disability benefits and how much you'll get depend on the plan's terms.
 The limits vary, but since they're designed to cover short-term disabilities, a maximum benefit of three to six months is common.

 In the states that require TDI coverage, the length of time you can get benefits is set by the state.
 New York, New Jersey, and Hawaii each limit TDI benefits to 26 weeks per year.
 But in Hawaii, if your employer has an "equivalent or better than statutory" plan, the policy will dictate how long your benefits will last.